 Entrepreneurs need to have their own purpose for becoming an entrepreneur, which stems from the ‘why.’
 A great way to keep your personal mission in mind is to literally write it down.
 You must then take your note and stick it up on something you look at often.
-For example, you can use your pc, fridge, desk wall or bedroom mirror.
+For example, you can use your PC, fridge, desk wall, or bedroom mirror.

 Stick To A Routine

 If you’re feeling a little inconsistent lately, it might mean that you’re in need of a new routine.
 I think we highly underestimate the power of creating and maintaining a routine.
 When you have a routine you aren’t aimlessly wandering around.
-More importantly, it helps you achieve goals.
+More importantly, it helps you achieve your goals.

 So, if your goal is to contact a new brand to collaborate with or set up your website, then set a task to do every day towards achieving that goal by the end of the week.

 The concept is pretty basic, but doing this in practice is not always so easy.
 Every day you must have something you need to complete for your startup.
-If those to-dos are in your schedule, then you can cross them off.
+If those to-dos are on your schedule, then you can cross them off.
 This means that you’re completing a daily goal.